Advanced Clinical Reasoning for Pediatric Upper Extremity Conditions

 This course is approved by:

 American Occupational Therapy Association (AOTA): Rehab Education, LLC is an AOTA Approved Provider of professional development.
 Provider # 6177.
-This live CE course is offered at 1.3 CEUs [intermediate level, OT Service Delivery].
+This live CE course is offered at 1.3 CEUs (13 clock hours) Intermediate level, OT Service Delivery.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification or other professional recognition.
 (Course must be completed prior to 7/31/2025)

 Physical Therapy Board of California: The Physical Therapy Board of California recognizes Rehab Education, LLC as an approval agency to approve providers offering continuing competency courses for CA licensed PTs and PTAs.
 This course is approved for 13 contact hours.